Do you have some debts to pay off or maybe just want to save more toward your retirement in 2017?

 4. Twice a week coffee trips: $520 a year

 America loves her coffee.
 ABC News reported that Americans workers spend around $1,100 annually on coffee, and according to the US Small Business Development Center, 66% of Americans go out for coffee.
-But, if you go out for coffee instead of drinking it at home, this can cost you a lot more.
+But, if you venture to a coffee shop regularly instead of drinking it at home, this can cost you a lot more.

 Say someone goes out for coffee twice a week, and spends $5 on their favorite latte.
 This extra jolt of java can add up to about $520 a year!